THE PAUL KENT LEGAL TRAINING OLQE 2019 COURSE

 The OLQE is a LAW examination, and not merely a practice exam.
 In order to pass the OLQE, you must absorb large amounts of legal knowledge, use key legal skills to apply the law to answer typical examination questions, and give reasons for conclusions, citing cases, statutory provisions and relevant practical advice.

 To accomplish this, you must become thoroughly familiar with areas of law which are almost completely new to you, such as Hong Kong Conveyancing, or which have peculiarities not encountered in your home jurisdiction.

 All of this takes time.
 Finding the time to study is the major challenge for busy lawyers, especially given heavy and unpredictable workloads, and client demands.
 This is the main reason why we advise all of our clients to start studying as early as possible.

 In order to help you to balance workloads and the time needed for study, we have taken pains to organise the materials to enable you to gain the necessary knowledge and skills as efficiently as possible.
-With this in mind, we provide you with 4 Files.
-File 1 sets out the core principles and authorities, including cases decide din the courts.
-File 2 contains problems which you should try to solve using the law and practice you have learned about in File 1.
-These problems are based upon past examination questions.
-File 3 has solutions to the problems in File 2.
-File 4 is a reference File, in most cases containing relevant Ordinances and other sources of law.
+With this in mind, we provide you with 3 Files.
+File 1 sets out the core principles and authorities, including cases decided in the courts.
+File 2 contains Q & As.
+You will practice solving these problems using relevant law and authorities presented in File 1.
+You will be able to check your answers against those provided by Paul Kent Legal Training and set out in File 2.
+The questions contained in File 2 include past examination questions and questions set by us.
+File 3 is a reference File, containing relevant Ordinances and other sources of law.

 In working with these materials, we advise you to divide your study time into 3 study periods (‘phases’).